Nagarkhas: Location

-Nagar lies in the Nagar River valley, about five miles south-east of the junction of the Nagar River with the Hunza River, just below Baltit.
+Nagar is situated within the Nagar River valley, approximately five miles southeast of the junction where the Nagar River meets the Hunza River, and is positioned just below Baltit.

-The Nagar Valley, previously known as Broshal, is situated at an elevation of 2,688m (8822 feet).
-Nagarkhas is the main town and was the capital of the former princely state of Nagar.
-The Ghulmet, Minapin, BAR, Chaprote and Hopper Valleys are popular tourist attractions in the Nagar District because of their spectacular scenery.
-Some of the most intimidating high mountain peaks on earth such as Rakaposhi at 7,788m (25,561 feet), Diran, the Spantik Peak (also known as the Golden Peak), and several others are located in the Nagar District.
+The Nagar Valley, historically known as Broshal, is situated at an elevation of 2,688 meters (8,822 feet).
+Nagarkhas, the primary town, also served as the capital of the former princely state of Nagar.
+Within the Nagar District, the Ghulmet, Minapin, BAR, Chaprote, and Hopper Valleys are renowned tourist destinations due to their breathtaking landscapes.
+The district is home to some of the world's most imposing high mountain peaks, including Rakaposhi at 7,788 meters (25,561 feet), Diran, the Spantik (also referred to as the Golden Peak), and several others.